US judge tosses bulk of suit against Trump immigration move

-SAN FRANCISCO (AP) — A federal judge in San Francisco says the Trump administration provided adequate justification for its decision to end a program that reunited hundreds of immigrants from Central America with family members in the U.S.
+SAN FRANCISCO (AP) — The Trump administration provided adequate justification for its decision to end a program that reunited hundreds of immigrants from Central America with family members in the U.S., a federal judge ruled Monday.

-U.S. Magistrate Judge Laurel Beeler on Monday threw out the bulk of a lawsuit that argued the termination of the Obama-era Central American Minors program was arbitrary and violated the U.S. Constitution.
+Magistrate Judge Laurel Beeler threw out the bulk of a lawsuit that argued the termination of the Obama-era Central American Minors program was arbitrary and violated the U.S. Constitution.

-The International Refugee Assistance Project, a legal advocacy group representing plaintiffs, did not immediately have comment.
+The International Refugee Assistance Project, a legal advocacy group representing plaintiffs in the case, did not immediately have comment.

-The program allowed parents legally in the U.S. to apply to bring children or other family members living in Honduras, Guatemala or El Salvador to the country.
+The program allowed parents legally in the U.S. to apply to bring children or other family members living in Honduras, Guatemala or El Salvador to the U.S.

 Most Read Nation & World Stories